 The Skylight Frame is an excellent product that does its job beautifully.
 The frame encloses a digital screen that shows a slideshow of images you've uploaded into a Skylight Account.

-There is a single product design: a black frame with a white mat.
+There is a simple product design: a black/white/silver frame with a white mat.
 It can sit on a tabletop or hang on the wall, either horizontally or vertically.
 The frame itself is flat on the back, and then you can screw in the included rod/stand piece to have it sit on the tabletop.

 The Skylight Frame is automatically in "slideshow" mode, which slowly rotates through images.
 You can select a specific folder of images (like of a summer trip or holiday) or let the frame show all uploaded photos.

 The grandparents love it.

 My parents love their frame!
 We gave it to them three years ago for Christmas, and they still use it every single day.
 They love seeing pictures of their children and grandchildren, and it's just so convenient!

 Their favorite part of the frame is that new pictures appear when we send them, and they don't have to do any work on their end.
 There's just a notification that says "new photos," and when you tap it, they show on the frame.